Wing options for the Snake

 Vortex generators are available for all of the Grif nanolight range.
 These plastic stick-on fittings disturb the airflow over the top surface of the wing, reducing the stall speed by around 2-3mph without any measurable affect on high speed performance.
 They also tend to make the stall break more gentle and predictable.
 They are highly recommended on the 3DC and HX wings.

 Another option is a LED strobe system built into streamlined fibreglass wingtip fairings.
 These are ideal for improving visibility in low-light conditions as well as improving the aesthetics further.

-Hands-off cruise speeds are in the region of 30mph, with a 20mph extremely gentle mush stall.
-The best glide ratio approaches 9:1, although this drops dramatically at higher speeds.
-This characteristic makes the Fox13T an ideal choice for short-field operation, particularly as the light weight makes fitment of the 33Hp BullMax engine possible under the 70kg SPHG limit.
-Maximum Take-Off Weight is 170kg.
+Hands-off cruise speeds are in the region of 35-40mph, with a 21mph extremely gentle mush stall.
+The wing is perfectly capable of extended engine-off soaring, although the sink rate increases dramatically at higher speeds.
+This characteristic makes the Fox13T an ideal choice for short-field operation, particularly as the light weight makes fitment of the 33Hp Black Bull engine possible under the 70kg SPHG limit.
+Maximum Take-Off Weight is 180kg.

 Fly & Rio

 Ideal for hang-glider pilots who desire one wing to both free-fly and operate with a nanotrike, the Avian Fly (single-surface) and Rio2 (double-surface) wings are now available with the Snake.
 A detachable hang-bracket allows the wing (available in both 15m² and 17m² versions) to be quickly converted from trike use to free-flight harness in supine configuration.

 The handling and performance of the wing is little affected by the addition of the trike unit, giving it a very low sink rate for optimum soaring capability.
 Hands-off trim speed is usually setup around 25mph.